G7DAO/protocol/web3/scripts/staker.game7-testnet.md

 Deployed in transaction [`0xfaaf6455fa781fb85e4dde990ffb951b7e367245817e5ad5cf5f36e93346dff7`](https://explorer-game7-testnet-0ilneybprf.t.conduit.xyz/tx/0xfaaf6455fa781fb85e4dde990ffb951b7e367245817e5ad5cf5f36e93346dff7).

 Staking pool for native token with a 60 second lockup and no cooldown has pool ID `0`.
+Positions in this staking pool are transferable.
 This pool is owned by the zero address, and cannot be modified.

 ### Set up environment variables